 We have de-scoped this ESDR by eliminating the continuous analysis of high-rate (1 Hz) GNSS data, which we feel and not useful enough to justify the considerable effort involved.
-Instead, we estimate and archive continuous high-rate 1 Hz displacement waveforms (GNSS seismology) and 1 Hz displacement and 100 Hz velocity waveforms (GNSS seismogeodesy) (L1C) for historical earthquakes and new events as they occur (section 9.2).
+Instead, we estimate and archive continuous high-rate 1 Hz displacement waveforms (GNSS seismology) and 1 Hz displacement and 100 Hz velocity waveforms (GNSS seismogeodesy) (L1C) for historical earthquakes and new events as they occur (section 10).
 These data products are useful for developing early warning systems for natural hazards (earthquakes, tsunamis and volcanoes), and for crustal deformation modeling, in particular for early postseismic deformation and possible preseismic motions.

-9. Level 3: Displacement, Strain and Strain Rate Fields
+9. Level 3: Displacement Fields

 9.1 Background